Law of Jante: Definition

 The Janters who transgress this unwritten "law" are regarded with suspicion and some hostility, as it goes against the town's communal desire to preserve harmony, social stability and uniformity.

 An eleventh rule recognized in the novel as "the penal code of Jante" is:

 Perhaps you don't think we know a few things about you?

 From the chapter "Maybe you don't think I know something about you":

 That one sentence (the eleventh rule), which acts as the penal code of Jante, as such was rich in content.
-It was a charge of all sorts of things, and that it also had to be, because absolutely nothing was allowed.
+It was an accusation of absolutely anything, and that it also had to be, because absolutely nothing was allowed.
 It was also an elaborate indictment, with all kinds of unspecified penalties given to be expected.
 Furthermore it was useful, depending fully on tone of voice, in financial extortion and enticement into criminal acts, and it could also be the best means of defense.

 Sandemose's novel described working-class life in the fictional town of Jante.
 He wrote in 1955, a bit mischievously, that "Many people have recognized [in Jante] their own hometown – this has happened regularly to people from Arendal [Norway], Tromsø [Norway] and Viborg [Denmark]".
 Sandemose made no claim to having invented the rules; he simply sought to formulate social norms that had stamped the Danish and Norwegian psyches for centuries.

 Sociological effects

 Although intended as criticism of society in general, some critics in the 1990s argued that the Law of Jante had shifted to refer to personal criticism of people who want to break out of their social groups and reach a higher position.

 It is common in Scandinavia to claim the Law of Jante as something quintessentially Danish, Norwegian or Swedish.
 The rules are treated as a way of behaving in order to fit in and results in dressing similarly and the types of cars that people buy and buying similar products for their homes.
 It is commonly stated that Jante Law is for people in the provinces, but commentators have suggested that metropolitan areas are also affected.

-While the original intention was as satire, Kim Orlin Kantardjiev, a Norwegian politician and educational advisor, claims that the Law of Jante is taught in schools as more of a social code to encourage group behavior, and wants to credit it with fueling Nordic countries' high happiness scores.
+While the original intention was as satire, Kim Orlin Kantardjiev, a Norwegian politician and educational advisor, claims that the Law of Jante is taught in schools as more of a social code to encourage group behavior, and attempts to credit it with fueling Nordic countries' high happiness scores.
 It has also been suggested that contentedness with a humdrum lifestyle is a part of happiness in the Scandinavian countries.

 However, in Scandinavia, there have also been journalistic articles which link the Law of Jante to high suicide rates.
 Backlash has occurred against the rules, and in Norway someone even placed a grave for Jante Laws, declaring them dead in 2005.
 However, others have questioned whether they will ever go away, as they may be firmly entrenched in society.